arscan/docs-test-kit/docs/README.md

 # Docs Test Kit Manual

-The Docs Test Kit does not provide any tools for evaluating any system conformance to any Implementation Gudie.
+The Docs Test Kit does not provide any tools for evaluating any system conformance to any Implementation Guide.

 ## Installation